umzr/CUHK-EAT-WHAT-HO/readme.md

-This project is for CUHK students to search some food and for my first Andriod APP
+This project is for CUHK students to search some food

+ for my first Andriod APP